 Table 1 summarizes the relevant features of the experimental sessions, including information conditions, number of subjects per session, auction mechanisms, treatment abbreviations, exchange rates and the total number of subjects in each of the eight treatments.
 For each treatment, we conducted five independent sessions using networked computers at the Research Center for Group Dynamics Laboratory at the University of Michigan.
-This design gives us a total of forty independent sessions and four hundred subjects, 9 recruited from an email list of Michigan undergraduate and graduate students.
-10 The choice of the $2 \times 2 \times 2$ design is based on the following considerations.
+This design gives us a total of forty independent sessions and four hundred subjects,7 recruited from an email list of Michigan undergraduate and graduate students.8 The choice of the $2 \times 2 \times 2$ design is based on the following considerations.

-- Known vs. unknown distributions: Since risk aversion and ambiguity aversion create the same directional effects on bidding in first price auctions, we use the treatments with known distributions to isolate and calibrate bidder risk attitudes.
-We then use the calibrated risk parameters in the treatments with unknown distributions to estimate bidder ambiguity attitudes.
-This design feature separates the effects of risk from those of ambiguity. - 2.
+- 1. Known vs. unknown distributions: we use the treatments with known distributions as a baseline to isolate the effects of ambiguity. - 2.
 Eight-subject vs. twelve-subject treatments: In most previous experiments, experimenters act as auctioneers.
 To check the robustness of the theoretical predictions, we use subjects as auctioneers in the twelve-subject treatments.
 This feature marks a major departure from previous experiments. - 3.
 First price vs. second price auctions: One of our main goals in the design is to compare the performance of the two different auction mechanisms in the presence of ambiguity.

 One crucial decision in the design was how to implement ambiguity.
 In many psychology experiments designed to test the Ellsberg paradox, subjects were told nothing about the distribution of the unknown urn.
 We adopted a similar design in a pilot experiment conducted in April 2001, but found no basis to infer what prior (or set of priors) the subjects used.
 Thus, for analytical tractability, we narrow ambiguity to a single parameter in this experiment.
-More specifically, bidder valuations are known to be independent draws from either the low value distribution F^1 (·) or the high value distribution F^2 (·).
+More specifically, bidder valuations are known to be independent draws from either the low value distribution $F^1(\cdot)$ or the high value distribution $F^2(\cdot)$.
 We use the F^1 and F^2 specifications from Section 2, with two modifications.
-First, we re-scale the support to the interval [0,100].
-Second, we discretize the support to the set $\{1,2,\cdots,100\}$.
-Thus, for each bidder, the probability δ of the event that his opponent's valuation is drawn from the distribution F^1 is unknown.
+First, we re-scale the support to the interval [0, 100].
+Second, we discretize the support to the set $\{1, 2, \dots, 100\}$.
+For each bidder, the probability δ of the event that his opponent's valuation is drawn from the distribution F^1 is unknown.
 Therefore, we generate ambiguity regarding the valuation distribution through δ .

 In the experiment, each bidder's valuation in each round is a random draw from the set $\{1, 2, \dots, 100\}$.
 We choose δ_0 to be 0.70 for two reasons.
 First, we want the compound distribution to be non-uniform, which precludes $\delta_0 = 0.5$.
 We choose not to use a uniform distribution, since it might be a focal point in the absence of knowledge about the true distribution.
-Indeed, Result 2 shows that more than half of the bidders in our experiment reported their best estimate of the F^1 weight as 0.5.
 Furthermore, with a uniform distribution, one cannot separate equilibrium bidding strategies from linear rules of thumb in first price auctions (Chen and Plott (1998)).
 Second, since most previous experiments demonstrate ambiguity aversion, we want to put more weight on the low distribution to create an "optimistic" environment, which leaves room for ambiguity averse bidders to learn.
 This consideration precludes $\delta_0 < 0.5$.
 In treatments with known distribution, $\delta_0 = 0.70$ implies that $\overline{\delta} = \underline{\delta} = 0.7$.
-It follows from Eq.
+It then follows from Eq.
 (5) that $\theta = \theta_0 = 1.2$.

-9Despite our explicit announcement in the advertisement that subjects could not participate in the auction experiment more than once and our screening before each session, nine subjects participated twice.
+7Despite our explicit announcement in the advertisement that subjects could not participate in the auction experiment more than once and our screening before each session, nine subjects participated twice.

-10Graduate students in Economics were excluded from the list.
+8Graduate students in Economics were excluded from the list.